dortania/OpenCore-Install-Guide/installer-guide/linux-install.md

 4. run `sudo mkfs.vfat -F 32 -n "OPENCORE" /dev/<your 200MB partition block>` to format the 200MB partition to FAT32, named OPENCORE
 5. then `cd` to `gibmacos-master/macOS\ Downloads/publicrelease/xxx-xxxxx - 10.x.x macOS xxx` and you should get to a `pkg` file
    ![](../images/installer-guide/linux-install-md/unknown-19.png)
-   1. download `p7zip-full` \(depending on your distro tools\)
+   1. download `p7zip-full` (depending on your distro tools, skip for MacRecovery.py users)
       * for Ubuntu/Ubuntu-based run `sudo apt install p7zip-full`
       * for arch/arch-based run `sudo pacman -S p7zip`
       * for the rest of you, you should know
       * for all distros: **make sure you're using bash for 7zip to work**.
-   2. run this `7z e -txar *.pkg *.dmg; 7z e *.dmg */Base*` this will extract the recovery from the pkg through extracting the recovery update package then extracting the recovery dmg then the HFS image from it (BaseSystem.dmg).
+   2. run this `7z e -txar *.pkg *.dmg; 7z e *.dmg */Base*` this will extract the recovery from the pkg through extracting the recovery update package then extracting the recovery dmg then the HFS image from it (BaseSystem.dmg).(Skip for MacRecovery.py users)
    3. download `dmg2img` (available on most distros)
    4. run `dmg2img -l BaseSystem.dmg` and determine which partition has `disk image` property
       ![](../images/installer-guide/linux-install-md/unknown-20.png)